Security Testing Guide

 Software and IT Infrastructure Security Testing Costs

-Cybersecurity testing costs vary across different projects, depending on the scope of testing required for a particular company.
+The costs of a security checkup vary across different projects, depending on the scope of testing required for a particular company.

 General cost factors

-• The testing types and techniques: vulnerability scanning , black or white box testing, security code review, social engineering, etc.
+• The testing types and techniques: vulnerability scanning, black or white box approach, security code review, social engineering, etc.

 For in-house security testing

-• The size of the security testing team (salaries and benefit packages, additional trainings).
+• The size of the security testing team (salaries and benefit packages, additional training).

-• Creating and maintaining working environment for the security testing unit.
+• Creating and maintaining the working environment for the security testing unit.

 • Toolkit maintenance (license fees).